 with aromatherapy and the analgesic affects of this essential oil blend.

 Time after time, horse after horse, horse owners and handlers are experiencing the magic results of The InBalance Horse

 essential blend for horses.

-HRTV (Horse Racing TV Network) introduces Women & Horses (TM) programming to their line up of global horse racing, horse sports and horse-related shows.
-Mary Midkiff's program on Aromatherapy will begin airing February 26 and run through March 11 initially.
-Check Midkiff's website calendar for dates and times www.womenandhorses.com
+HRTV (Horse Racing TV Network) continues to air Women & Horses (TM) programming in their line up of global horse racing, horse sports and horse-related shows.
+Mary Midkiff's program on Aromatherapy will begin airing April 23 and run for 3 weeks.
+Check Midkiff's website calendar for dates and times at www.womenandhorses.com.

 HRTV has opened the door and created an exciting opportunity to introduce female equestrian and holistic horse programming to a world of horse racing fans.
 I really appreciate HRTV working with us beyond their traditional racetrack coverage.
 They have been generous and interested in new information beneficial to all horse-related audiences.